Specular: Towards Secure, Trust-minimized Optimistic Blockchain Execution: Discussion

-However, this isn't completely free and comes with trade-offs.
-The TCB constitutes a complex SNARK verifier that uses heavy cryptographic machinery, which can be difficult to understand and audit.
+Existing rollups can be categorized as either \textit{optimistic rollups} or \textit{validity rollups} (also colloquially referred to as zk-rollups).
+We now touch on the relevance of our work in the context of the latter.
+In a validity rollup, a state update posted on-chain must be accompanied with a validity proof (for example, a SNARK) that convinces the L1 verifier of the correctness of the computation.
+The security of a validity rollup relies on the soundness of the SNARK verifier.
+The TCB therefore contains a complex SNARK compiler and proof verifier that use heavy cryptographic machinery.
+Not only can this be difficult to understand and audit, there is a non-trivial risk of encountering soundness or circuit-level semantic bugs \cite{dahlgren2022circomspect, block2023fiat, pailoor2023automated}.
 Incidentally, this machinery also poses a challenge for popular formal methods tooling, such as SMT solvers.
-While there has been some progress on making formal verification for simple SNARK systems practical \cite{bolton-formal-snarks}, formal proofs of soundness for more complex systems, such as those used by zkEVM systems, are currently out of reach.
+While there has been some progress towards the formal verification of simple SNARK constructions \cite{bailey2023formalizing}, proofs of soundness for more complex constructions, such as those used by zkEVM systems, have thus far been out of reach.